 - Job satisfaction

-Mental health can also have financial impacts since companies spend an average of $15,000 annually for employees facing mental health issues (pre-COVID).
-And unwell employees often face increased absenteeism and have to take more time off—some report missing up to eight days of work.
+Mental health can also have financial impacts since companies spend an average of $15,000 annually for employees facing mental health issues, although there is evidence that there is a high return on investment for spending on mental health programs.
+Additionally, unwell employees often face increased absenteeism and require more time off—some report missing up to eight days of work.

 Just like their physical health, an employee’s mental health doesn’t only exist while they are outside their regular 9–5 hours—there is simply no way for people to stop feeling the effects of stress, anxiety, depression, or more while at work.
-In fact, stressful work environments can often exacerbate mental health conditions.
+In fact, work-related stress can often exacerbate mental health conditions.
 Nine in ten employees report that their workplace stress impacts their mental health, and three in five say they are not receiving adequate support from their supervisors to help manage stress.

 The stakes are much higher, however, for employees struggling with suicidal thoughts.
-Suicide incidents are climbing, recently reaching a 50-year high, and Forbes reports that workplace stress is believed to be the leading factor in suicides when employees have little or no control over high job demands.
+Incidences of suicide are climbing, recently reaching a 50-year high, and Forbes reports that workplace stress, combined with substance use, is believed to be the leading factor in suicides when employees have little or no control over high job demands.

 How Does Mental Health Impact Other Safety Initiatives in the Workplace?

-Mental health can also have major implications for other safety initiatives in the workplace since a culture of safety requires all employees to contribute.
+Mental health can also have major implications for other safety initiatives since a culture of safety requires all employees to contribute.
 Disgruntled or stressed employees who don’t feel supported for their mental health are less likely to follow proper safety protocols and are more likely to ignore important internal communications.
-Poor mental health symptoms like bad sleeping and eating habits can put employees at higher risk for dangerous behavior, like falling asleep at work.
+Poor mental health symptoms, like bad sleeping and eating habits, are risk factors for dangerous behavior, like falling asleep at work.
 It can also inhibit comprehension of safety procedures, leading to a higher rate of accidents.

 Poor communication is also a risk for employees suffering from mental health concerns.
 Communication is a critical facet of workplace safety, and any missing link can cause a large-scale breakdown.
 This is especially true during emergency situations, where every second counts.

-Businesses have a huge influence over their employees’ wellbeing, and it is an employer’s responsibility to ensure that their employees are protected.
-When it comes to protecting mental health, there is a necessity to shift away from how health and safety have traditionally been addressed and move toward prioritizing the whole health of your employees.
+Businesses have a huge influence over their employees’ well-being, and it is an employer’s responsibility to ensure that their employees are protected.

 How Employers Are Supporting Employees’ Mental Health